 Vsevolozhsky managed to secure Tchaikovsky and Petipa’s collaboration again but Tchaikovsky only agreed to write for The Nutcracker on the basis that he would also be able to work on his opera Iolanta.
 Because Petipa had fallen ill he ended up working mostly with the choreographer’s assistant Lev Ivanov.
 Although Tchaikovsky’s music was appreciated (but again thought too symphonic for a ballet) the production was criticized, mainly for the lack of logic relationship between its two acts.
 The Nutcracker received only 14 performances initially.
 Some critics thought there was not enough complexity in the story and “no subject whatever”.
 To critics and audiences alike, the Nutcracker was a luxurious piece but one that was “made for children”.

 The Nutcracker in the West

-Although it was not considered much of a hit in Russia The Nutcracker kept being performed throughout the theatre year (at that time it was not yet heavily associated with the Christmas season).
+Although it was not considered much of a hit in Russia, The Nutcracker kept being performed throughout the theatre season (at that time, it was not heavily associated with Christmas).
 In the West, however, it boomed.
 First seen in scattered pieces, with the Arabian dance transplanted into the Ballets Russes’s Sleeping Princess and with Anna Pavlova‘s take on The Waltz of the Snowflakes, London audiences soon got the first full version.

 Sir Peter Wright’s versions